 Carpark lighting

-For pedestrian safety and security, all outdoor public carparks must be illuminated in accordance with AS/NZS 1158 requirements for Category P.
+For pedestrian safety and security, all outdoor public carparks (off street parking) must be illuminated in accordance with AS/NZS 1158 requirements for Category P.

 Walkway/cycleway lighting

 The minimum requirement is a light at each end of the walkway/cycleway to illuminate the end sections.
 These lights can be located in the adjacent road reserves provided that they: